 What Happens When I Call the Helpline?

 When you call the statewide helpline, your call will be answered by an answering service who will coordinate a call back for you.
-If getting a call back is not possible or not safe for you, that is OK; the answering service will be able to patch you through to an advocate.
+If getting a call back is not possible or not safe for you, that is okay.
+The answering service will be able to patch you through to an advocate.

 There is no wrong way to reach out to our member advocates.
 Whether you dial a DVRC directly or use the statewide helpline number, you will reach caring people who are trained to listen, support, and help you weigh your options.